 Our website includes a resource page that features the following categories:

 For Other Dayanim

-Consultation via phone or email with our coordinator and/or our Av Bet Din has proven valuable to many of our members.
+Consultation via phone or email with our coordinator and/or our Rosh Bet Din has proven valuable to many of our members.

-In-service training in recent years has consisted of a highly regarded, 4-hour-long, bienniel yom iyun.
+In-service training in recent years has consisted of a highly regarded, 4-hour-long, annual Yom Iyun.